utwente-interaction-lab/MQTT-Communication/README.md

 The IP is most likely something like 192.168.x.xxx

 However know everyone that can connect to your little network has access to the data being send, this is why the next step is to make it password protected.
+To have an easy overview of messages being send on your broker you can use a tool like [MQTT explorer](http://mqtt-explorer.com/).

 ### Setup password MQTT pi/Debian